jsmreese/moment-duration-format/README.md

 Formatted numerical output is rendered using [`toLocaleString`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString).

-Unit labels are now auto-singularized and auto-localized.
-Unit labels are detected using the [locale set in moment.js](https://momentjs.com/docs/#/i18n/), which can be different from the locale of user's environment, as well as custom extensions to the moment.js locale object definition (see below).
+Unit labels are automatically localized and pluralized.
+Unit labels are detected using the [locale set in moment.js](https://momentjs.com/docs/#/i18n/), which can be different from the locale of user's environment.
+This plugin uses custom extensions to the moment.js locale object, which can be easily added for any locale (see below).

-The options below clearly do not yet address all i18n requirements for duration formatting (such as languages with [multiple forms of plural](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals)), but they are a significant step in the right direction.
+It's likely that the options below do not address every i18n requirement for duration formatting (the plugin hasn't been tested on languages that are written from right to left, for instance), but they are a significant step in the right direction and support languages with [multiple forms of plural](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals)).

 #### userLocale